 Cap and Gown Convocation

-Trinity seniors receive their caps and gowns at the Cap and Gown Convocation on the first Saturday in October.
+Trinity seniors receive their caps and gowns at the Cap and Gown Convocation on the last weekend in September.
 Receipt of the cap and gown is a cherished moment in the lives of Trinity undergraduates, a recognition of the achievement of at least 92 academic credits, and entrance into senior year.
 Families and friends gather for the Convocation and President’s Reception following the ceremony.
 On Sunday morning, the seniors process to Notre Dame Chapel for the solemn Cap and Gown Liturgy, following which they gather in Alumnae Hall with their families for a festive brunch.
 At the Convocation, the first year class also receive their first symbol of membership in the Trinity community, their class banner.

 Convocation and First Year Medal – The Trinity Medal

 At the culmination of CAS First Year Orienation in August, the first year students participate in an important ceremony marking the point of their entrance into the Trinity Community.
 The Convocation, receipt of the First Year Medal (The Trinity Medal), and signing of the Honor Book provides an occasion for first year students to reflect on the meaning of the Honor System.
 The Trinity Medal bonds the new first year students to the many generations who have worn this medal since Trinity’s earliest days.